 What is Obsessive Compulsive Disorder (OCD)?

-This is a mental condition which affects people of all ages and characterized by uncontrolled and repetitive cycles of obsessions and compulsions.
+This is a mental condition that affects people of all ages and characterized by uncontrolled and repetitive cycles of obsessions and compulsions.
 Obsessions are repetitive and distorted thoughts and urges which cause distress.
 Meanwhile, compulsions are repetitive behaviors or actions done by the person to alleviate the distressing feeling caused by the obsession.

 How Common is Obsessive Compulsive Disorder in the United States?